 We maintain a lost and found department and parents or students are encouraged to call the office if articles of clothing, lunch boxes, etc., have been lost or misplaced.
 Parents are requested to place identification in clothing, lunch boxes, glasses, watches, etc., so that we may return such articles to the owners.
-Each year we have many articles that are never claimed and we have no way of knowing to whom they belong.
+Each year we have many articles that are never claimed.
 Please write your child's first name or initials somewhere on coats, gloves, mittens, hats, backpacks, etc. so we may return them to your child.